-Some of these incidents were seminal because it taught you tough lessons on issues of trust and matters of the heart.
-Pangs of disappointment might still linger on in your memories and sting you.
+Some of these were seminal because it taught you tough lessons on matters of the heart.
+Pangs of disappointment might still linger and sting you.

 Whenever we’re let down by others, whether be it a friend, family member, a spouse or a lover, it’s natural to react by shutting ourselves off from intimacy by building walls around our hearts.
 The more pain we endure, the thicker and sturdier our walls.

 We find solace within our solitary confinement because we’re freed from the risk of forming emotional attachments that could hurt us.
 We might also attempt to numb our wounds with substances such as alcohol, drugs, or any other compulsive behavior.